naqash263/NovaWrite/replit.md

 - Token-based authorization middleware (`auth:api`).

 **Models & Relationships:**
-- User (has many Posts).
+- User (has many Posts, Enrollments; role: admin/user).
 - Category (has many Posts).
 - Post (belongs to Category and User).
 - File (belongs to User).
+- Course (has many Lessons and Enrollments).
+- Lesson (belongs to Course).
+- Enrollment (belongs to User and Course; tracks progress).
-- WorkflowCategory, Workflow, WorkflowFile, WorkflowDownload for workflow management.
+- WorkflowCategory, Workflow (has is_premium flag), WorkflowFile, WorkflowDownload for workflow management.

 **Security Features:**
 - File downloads gated by `is_public` flag and user authentication.